uedaritsu534/2022-Internship-UEC/README.md

  - $m = 2^4$ <br>
   <img src="https://user-images.githubusercontent.com/108774371/178686189-2bbb6fa1-3689-4329-886a-54f3f6d40e00.png"  width="33%" height="33%">

- - It can't be decrypted perfectly because encryption and decryption has to be in whole numbers.
+ - There will be an error because encryption and decryption has to be in whole numbers.
  - With greater $m$, there will be less error.

  # Image with filter 1